-- Our PBIS team took time to revamp our ROAR matrix.
-In addition, the team was able to move forward with new signage throughout the campus to breath new life into the PBIS incentive - Having a Social Working on campus helped students with conflict mediation and also helped parents with resources available to them - Adding fencing around campus to allow for a closed campus has been a long term goal for families and board that has greatly increased student safety on campus.
+• Our PBIS team took time to revamp our ROAR matrix.
+In addition, the team was able to move forward with new signage throughout the campus to breath new life into the PBIS incentive (Action 2.1) As a result of this action, our major office discipline referrals decreased from 40 in 2021-22 to 20 in 2022-2023.